 Online purchases can be made with the help of a student organization adviser.
-Any supplies, costumes, materials, etc., must be budgeted for in the original BAC proposal in order to be purchased via credit card, including the cost of shipping items or rush shipping costs.
-These corporate credit cards have limits.
+Any supplies, costumes, materials, etc., must be budgeted for in the original BAC proposal or funding request in order to be purchased via credit card, including the cost of shipping items or rush shipping costs.
+These corporate credit cards have limits generally less than \$1,000 and need to be requested prior to the day you need to make a purchase.
 Depending on the amount of the proposed purchase and the previous charges during the same month, an organization may not be able to use the credit card.
+In general, students will need to provide their name, 'Gate card number, and the name of their student organization to get access to a corporate card.
+Please be in touch with your organizational adviser and advising office to get information about the process of requesting and using credit cards.